 Telephone – 02033155656 and ask for a ‘double Option E’ appointment.

-This nurse appointment for blood tests is suitable if you are due either a ‘Six month check’ or ‘Annual Review’.
+This nurse appointment for blood tests is suitable if you re due a ‘Six Month Check’ or need tests before a doctors appointment.

 You can book in clinic, online or by phone.

 Book online here or by telephone – 02033155656.